visipedia/fgvcx_flower_comp/README.md

 ## Annotation Format
 We closely follow the annotation format of the [COCO dataset](http://mscoco.org/dataset/#download).
 The annotations are stored in the [JSON format](http://www.json.org/) and are organized as follows:
+In addition to flower images, extra infomations are provided for possibly better identification
+1. We provide when&where the images were uploaded
+2. Every flower has its own super category, we provide that by "family" attribute
+3. We provide extra 200,000 unlabeled images
 ```
 {
   "info" : info,